ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/cloud-overview.markdown

 Your RavenDB **product** can be a single server or a multi-node cluster.
 Each server or cluster-node occupies a single cloud instance.

-Different instances are equipped by your specifications to accommodate your different products and may be considerably different from each other in features, capabilities, and cost.
-The instances of a basic production cluster for example are [burstable](../cloud/cloud-overview#burstable-vs.-reserved-clusters), while those of a higher-grade production cluster are [reserved](../cloud/cloud-overview#burstable-vs.-reserved-clusters).
+Different instances are equipped to your specifications to accommodate your different products and may be considerably different from each other in features, capabilities, and cost.
+The instances of a basic production cluster, for example, are [burstable](../cloud/cloud-overview#burstable-instances), while those of a higher-grade production cluster are [reserved](../cloud/cloud-overview#reserved-clusters).

 ##RavenDB Tiers